RomanKolin/TheSecondYearofCollegeProgramms_csharp/README.md

-There are 25 different programms on C#, which created in the second year of college.
+These are 25 different programms on C#, which created in the second year of college.
 There are conditions, cycles, methods, arrays, database, graphics...